 Concept Development Phase (Phase I)

 In this initial Phase, there would both be an open call for ideas to all stakeholders, and the MTA Staff would be actively scanning for MT opportunities.
-All of the identified concepts would require a standardized set of information, and the MTA Staff would assess the concepts based on agreed upon criteria.
+All of the identified concepts would require a standardized set of information, and the MTA Staff would assess the concepts based on agreed upon criteria (as described in Section 3).
 The concepts would be summarized and scored by the MTA and presented to the MTAB with recommendations by the MTA Staff.
+There will also be clear criteria and guidance to indicate what potential MTI concepts would not be eligible to proceed beyond this stage.

 Program Development Phase (Phase II)